Delaware and Hudson Canal

 The Delaware and Hudson Canal was the first venture of the Delaware and Hudson Canal Company, which would later build the Delaware and Hudson Railway.
 Between 1828 and 1899, the canal's barges carried anthracite coal from the mines of northeastern Pennsylvania to the Hudson River and then to market in New York City.

-Construction of the canal involved some major feats of civil engineering, and resulted in the development of some new technologies, particularly in rail transport.
+Construction of the canal involved some major feats of civil engineering, such as the construction of the Delaware and Hudson Gravity Railroad, and resulted in the development of some new technologies, particularly in rail transport.
 Its operation stimulated the city's growth and encouraged settlement in the sparsely populated region.
 Unlike many other canals of that era, the canal remained a profitable private operation for most of its existence.

 The canal was declared a National Historic Landmark in 1968.
 The canal was abandoned during the early 20th century, and much of it was subsequently drained and filled.
 Some fragments remain in New York and Pennsylvania.

 History

 Before the canal

 During the early 19th century, Philadelphia businessman William Wurts often would leave his affairs for weeks at a time to explore the then-sparsely populated northeastern part of Pennsylvania.
 He began noticing, mapping, and researching blackish rock outcroppings, becoming the first explorer of the anthracite fields that have since become known as the Coal Region.
 He believed they could be a valuable energy source, and brought samples back to Philadelphia for testing.